2004 OFC Women's Olympic Qualifying Tournament

-The 2004 OFC Women's Olympic Qualifying Tournament was an association football tournament used two determine the Oceanian participant to compete at the 2004 Summer Olympics.
+The 2004 OFC Women's Olympic Qualifying Tournament was an association football tournament used to determine the Oceanian participant to compete at the 2004 Summer Olympics.
 It was held at Govind Park in Ba, Fiji, from March 2–6, 2004.
 It was the first edition of the OFC Women's Olympic Qualifying Tournament (with previous competitions using FIFA Women's World Cup performances for qualification).
 Three nations participated.